CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Proposed Method

 \subsubsection{AU Prompt Tuning.}

 Recent studies have demonstrated that prompt tuning can effectively adapt large-scale VLMs to new tasks and unseen domains without full fine-tuning.
 Methods such as PromptAlign~\cite{abdul2023align} and TPT~\cite{shu2022test} have shown that learning or optimizing textual prompts enables efficient adaptation while preserving the pretrained model’s generalization ability.
 Motivated by these successes, we investigate whether prompt tuning can also facilitate {personalized adaptation} in {video-based facial expression recognition}, where inter-subject variability plays a crucial role.
 In this context, each subject expresses emotions through distinct combinations of facial muscle activations.
 For instance, one individual may display pain through lip stretching and eye closure, while another may exhibit it via brow raising and cheek tension.
-To capture these personalized patterns, \ourstt introduces {AU prompt tuning}, which optimizes Action Unit text embeddings in an unsupervised, subject-specific manner during test time to adaptively align AU semantics with individual expression styles.
-See suppl. materials for the full formal derivation and gradient analysis.
+To capture these personalized patterns, \ourstt introduces {AU prompt tuning}, which optimizes Action Unit text embeddings in an unsupervised, subject-specific manner during test time to adaptively align AU semantics with individual expression styles while keeping all other modules frozen.

 Using the selected key window from Sec.~\ref{sec:testtime_keyframe}, their temporal embeddings are obtained through the {temporal module}, which consists of an encoder $\mathcal{T}(\cdot)$, a GLU, and an average pooling operation: